Chihuahua (dog breed): Characteristics

-A longhair Chihuahua sitting on the arm of a couch.

 Chihuahua breed standards specify an "apple-shaped" skull, also referred to as an "apple-dome" conformation.
 Chihuahuas can appear in almost any coat color or pattern, ranging from solid to marked or splashed, meaning the coat has an underlying darker color with scattered lighter patches.
 Apple-dome Chihuahuas have large, round eyes and large, erect ears, set in a high, dramatically rounded skull.
 Chihuahuas have a feature on their heads called the molera, which is a soft spot much like the fontanel found in human infants.
 It can be hard to see but is easy to feel by touch.
 The stop is well defined, forming a near 90-degree angle where the muzzle meets the skull.
 Dogs of the older "deer" type, with a flat-topped head, more widely set eyes, larger ears, and longer, more slender legs, may still be registered, but the deer head is not considered a separate type in competition and a deer-head dog's digression from the breed standard is considered a fault.

 Breed standards for this dog do not generally specify a height; only a weight and a description of their overall proportions.
 Generally, the height ranges between 6 and 9 in; some dogs grow to 30 to 38 cm.

 The Fédération Cynologique Internationale standard calls for dogs ideally between 1.5 and 2.5 kg; those outside the range 1.0–3.0 kg are disqualified from exhibition.
 The American breed standard sets a maximum weight of 5.9 lb for showing.
 In the British standard a weight of 4–6 lb is preferred – the clause "if two dogs are equally good in type, the more diminutive one is preferred" was removed in 2009.

 Pet Chihuahuas, those bred or purchased primarily as companions rather than show dogs, often weigh more than the breed standard, sometimes exceeding 4.5 kg, particularly if they have heavier bone structures or are allowed to become overweight.
 This does not mean that they are not purebred Chihuahuas; they just do not meet the requirements to enter a conformation show.
 Chihuahuas do not breed true for size, and puppies from the same litter can mature in drastically different sizes from one another.
 Also, larger breeding females are less likely to experience dystocia (obstructed labor).
 Many breeders try to breed Chihuahuas to be as small as possible, because those marketed as "teacup" or "tiny teacup" demand higher prices.

 The international standard disallows the merle coat pattern, which appears mottled.
 In 2007 The Kennel Club of Great Britain amended its breed standard to disqualify merle dogs because of the health risks associated with the underlying gene.

 Like many other small dogs, the Chihuahua may display above-average aggression toward people and other dogs.
 According to the American Kennel Club, chihuahuas are not recommended for families with young children.
-However, they tend to be mildy good with other dogs but it can vary depending on the breed of the other dog.
+However, they tend to be mildly good with other dogs, though varyingly, depending on the breed of the other dog.